asalber/asalber.github.io/statistics/manual/probability.md

 ### Comparing risks

-In Epidemiology the *risk* of a medical event is the probability of acquire the event in a period of time, that is, the incidence.

 In order to determine if a factor or characteristic is associated with the medical event we need to compare the risk of the medical event in two populations, one exposed to the factor and the other not exposed.
-The group of people exposed to the factor is known as the *treatment group* and the group of people unexposed as the *control group*.
+The group of people exposed to the factor is known as the *treatment group* or *experimental group* and the group of people unexposed as the *control group*.

 Usually the cases observed for each group are represented in a 2$\times$2 table like the one below.